dadrus/heimdall/docs/content/docs/configuration/pipeline/error_handlers.md

 **Example**

-The www authenticate error handler below is configured to kick in for web requests (HTTP `Accept` header contains `text/html`) if an `unauthorized` error occurred (an error raised by authenticators).
+The www authenticate error handler below is configured to kick in for web requests (HTTP `Accept` header contains `text/html`) if an `authentication_error` error occurred (an error raised by authenticators).
 In this case, it will respond with HTTP `401 Unauthorized` and a `WWW-Authenticate` header set to `Basic realm="My fancy app"`.

 ```yaml
 id: basic_authenticate